-B. Slide the open end panel directly into the side cabinet as shown in Fig. 2 & 3.
+B. Slide the free end "I" section of the panel directly into the cabinet as shown in Fig. 2.
 Slide the panel down.
 Be sure to leave enough space to slip the top and bottom of the frame into the rails on the cabinet.

-Fig.3
+Fig.2

-- C. Once the panel has been installed on the side of the cabinet, make sure it sits securely inside the frame channel by making slight adjustments.
-Slide the top and bottom ends of the frame into the top and bottom rails of the cabinet (Fig. 4) - D. Slide the panel all the way in and repeat on the other side.
+C. Once the panel has been installed on the side of the cabinet, make sure it sits securely inside the frame channel by making slight adjustments.
+Slide the top and bottom ends of the frame into the top and bottom rails of the cabinet.
+Fig. 3.

+D. Slide the panel all the way in and repeat on the other side.

-NOTE: In the case that the storm window blocks the AC unit, see Fig. 13.
+NOTE: If storm window blocks AC, see Fig. 11.